The Seven Transformations of Peter DeHaan

 [This personal essay first appeared in The Transformation Project: A West Michigan Word Weavers Anthology.]

 A caterpillar turns into a butterfly; a tadpole becomes a frog.
 People can change too.
+We call it transformation.
 Here’s my story.

 Teachers give more attention to students on the fringe, both those who struggle and those who shine.
 Since I stood out in most areas, my teacher gave me more attention.
 Although I didn’t learn much academically that year, she gave me something more important, something life changing: an enhanced self-image.

 Succinctly, I began fifth grade as an above average student who believed he was average.
 I ended the year as an above average student, convinced he was exceptional.
 This single readjustment of my self-perception forever altered my life.

 No longer did I seek to merely get by in school, to take the easy way out.
 Learning changed from drudgery to delight.
 I desired to excel.

 My newfound interest in education spilled over into religion, as I devoured faith-friendly books—both fiction and nonfiction.
 Later, I became intentional about reading Scripture.
 I loved my pursuit of biblical knowledge.

 Soon I read the New Testament, and a couple of years later I covered the entire Bible over summer vacation.
 This sparked a life-long passion of digging for truth in God’s word.